Senate adjourns until September without advancing voting rights legislation

 The symbolic effort to show continued action on voting rights came after a marathon voting session that began Tuesday morning with passage of a roughly $1 trillion bipartisan infrastructure bill and continued with dozens of votes on budget legislation that continued for more than 14 hours.

-While an exhausted corps of lawmakers was eager to leave Washington after a weeks-long infrastructure and budget slog, Schumer and other Democrats leaders acted in the predawn hours under sharp demands from activists, elected officials and voters in states where Republican legislators have passed new voting restrictions.
+While an exhausted corps of lawmakers was eager to leave Washington after a weeks-long infrastructure and budget slog, Schumer and other Democratic leaders acted in the predawn hours under sharp demands from activists, elected officials and voters in states where Republican legislators have passed new voting restrictions.

-Senators voted on party lines, 50-49, to discharge a voting bill from committee, and after Sen. Ted Cruz (R-Tex.) objected to its immediate consideration, Schumer began the process of scheduling it for a procedural vote during the week of Sept.
+Senators voted on party lines, 50 to 49, to discharge a voting bill from committee, and after Sen. Ted Cruz (R-Tex.) objected to its immediate consideration, Schumer began the process of scheduling it for a procedural vote during the week of Sept.
 13.

 In the meantime, advocates hold little hope of convincing Republicans to join Democrats in passing voting legislation, but they do hope to convince a handful of Democratic holdouts who have been resisting calls to revise or eliminate the filibuster — the 60-voter supermajority rule that allows a united minority to block most legislation.

-After the June vote on the For the People Act, a catchall bill that included dozens of provisions ranging from a public financing system for congressional campaigns to state voting machine standards, Schumer (D-N.Y.) vowed the vote would be “not the end but the beginning” of the voting rights fight.
-Several Democratic senators met in recent weeks to seek to revise the bill to solidify support for it by incorporating changes proposed by Sen. Joe Manchin III (D-W.Va.).
+After the June vote on the For the People Act, a catchall bill that included dozens of provisions ranging from a public financing system for congressional campaigns to state voting machine standards, Schumer vowed the vote would be “not the end but the beginning” of the voting rights fight.
+Several Democratic senators met in recent weeks to revise the bill to solidify support for it by incorporating changes proposed by Sen. Joe Manchin III (D-W.Va.).

 The revised bill, however, had yet to be publicly released by the time senators wrapped up the budget debate Wednesday morning, and Schumer could only promise to move to the still-to-be-written compromise next month.

-Schumer also sought Wednesday to bring two additional voting-related bills to the Senate floor — a measure that would require greater transparency from so-called “dark money” groups that engage in political advocacy but do not have to reveal their donors, and a bill that would outlaw partisan redistricting by mandating that states engaged a nonpartisan commission to draw congressional lines.
+Schumer also sought Wednesday to bring two additional voting-related bills to the Senate floor — a measure that would require greater transparency from “dark money” groups that engage in political advocacy but do not have to reveal their donors, and a bill that would outlaw partisan redistricting by mandating that states engage a nonpartisan commission to draw congressional lines.
 Conducting votes on those bills would have required unanimous consent from all 100 senators, and Cruz objected to both.

 Voting rights advocates are now counting on pressure to mount on the senators who have defended the filibuster — most prominently, Manchin and Sen. Kyrsten Sinema (D-Ariz.) — now that Republicans have blocked narrower legislation.